 The third cup was just like the first one.
 I have no idea what happened.
 The Coffee Sock was emptied and rinsed each time, with no boiling between the second and third cups.
-I just wanted to throw that bit of information in because I don’t want people to buy it, try it a handful of times, get to a bad cup like I did well before it’s time to boil the Coffee Sock again, and toss it in frustration.
+I just wanted to throw that bit of information in because I don’t want people to buy it, try it a handful of times, get to a bad cup as I did well before it’s time to boil the Coffee Sock again and toss it in frustration.

 Coffee Sock Options

 Coffee Socks aren’t just for traditional Chemex brewing.